moseseth/lease-it/README.md

 ### Features

--   The backend service supports all the required operations and provides paging for GET requests to improve performance.
+-   The backend service supports all the required operations and provides paging for Contract overview GET requests to improve performance.
--   The frontend UI uses Material-UI designs and allows you to view contract overviews only [task focused on Backend]
+-   Bonus: A frontend UI uses Material-UI designs & allows view contract overviews only [task focused on Backend]

 ![API](assets/api-list.png)